ApplePie420/CueSheetGenerator/README.md

 # Usage
 ## Installation
+If you don't want to mess around with installing python and cloning this repo, you can just download [binary (exe) file from here.](https://github.com/ApplePie420/CueSheetGenerator/releases/)

+Otherwise, you need only [python](https://www.python.org/) installed.
+It should work with python2 and python3 (py3 is recommended tho).
 You don't need any special packages.
 Only two imports that I use are _os_ package for manipulating with files, and my custom [cue file generator](cuefilegenerator.py).
 So just clone the repo:
 ```bash
 git clone https://github.com/ApplePie420/CueSheetGenerator.git
 ```